Tampere-University-Urban-Physics/fundamentals-of-gis/README.md

 - Map output: Your name has to be mentioned on the map output and they will be compared with others
 - Map reflection: Anti-plagiarism tool is used

 This course is rolling, so you can complete it on your own time.
 We try to mark new submissions once a week, and when you finish we will pass you on Sisu.
 Course work submitted by midsummer will be graded by the end of June.
-Course work submitted after June will be graded in August (so I can have a bit of a holiday).
+Course work submitted after June will be graded in August.

 *Only applicable to Tampere University students enrolled in the course